COMPETITIVE POWER SUPPLIERS BRING EFFICIENT, RELIABLE, LEAST COST ELECTRICITY TO ILLINOISANS

 THE ELECTRIC POWER SUPPLY ASSOCIATION (EPSA)

-IS THE VOICE OF AMERICA’S COMPETITIVE POWER SUPPLIERS— BRINGING THE BENEFITS OF ELECTRICITY COMPETITION TO ALL AMERICANS.
+IS THE VOICE OF AMERICA’S COMPETITIVE POWER SUPPLIERS— BRINGING THE BENEFITS OF ELECTRIC COMPETITION TO ALL AMERICANS.

 EPSA advocates for well-functioning competitive wholesale electricity markets.
 That’s because healthy competitive markets provide the best foundation to reliably power the nation’s homes and businesses at the lowest cost—as well as to foster the innovation and sustainable environmental progress needed to meet the future.
 Wholesale markets have facilitated widespread investment in low-cost renewable energy and accelerated the growth of demand-response and energy efficiency technologies.

 Competitive power suppliers are leaders in efficient operations and innovation.
-They have invested billions at their own risk in highly efficient, reliable power generation and clean technology such as electric vehicle charging stations and battery storage to deliver lower prices and sustainable environmental benefits to consumers.
-That means ratepayers don’t have to foot the bill for poor investments or over-budget projects.
+They have invested billions of dollars at their own risk in highly efficient, reliable power generation and clean technology such as electric vehicle charging stations and battery storage to deliver lower prices and sustainable environmental benefits to consumers.
+That means ratepayers don’t see monthly bill additions to cover poor investments or over-budget projects.